bcgov/smk-cli/docs/edit-layer.md

 `Show labels` appears when a DataBC layer includes configuration for the display of labels.
 Toggling this value will turn labels on or off.

 Modifications can be made to how labels are displayed by manually editing `smk-config.json`.
 Each DataBC layer in the `layers` property has a `dynamicLayers` property.
-This includes a `drawingInfo` property which defines the appearance of the layer on the map.
+Each dynamic layer includes a `drawingInfo` property which defines the appearance of the layer on the map.
 Label content and style can be updated by editing its `labelingInfo` property.
 For more information, see <a href="https://developers.arcgis.com/web-map-specification/objects/drawingInfo">`drawingInfo` documentation</a>.

 #### Metadata URL